 2. Use Neutral or Natural Hair Products

 Your child does not need harsh products to clean their hair well.
-In fact, their scalp is not ready for it.
+Their Scalp is not ready for it.
 Whether your child is a baby or a toddler, stick to neutral pH, non-alcoholic, non-perfumed shampoos.
-Harsh products can dry out and even ”burn” the scalp, which can damage the sensitive skin lead to issues down the line.
+Harsh products can dry out and even “burn” the Scalp, damaging the sensitive skin and leading to issues down the line.

 Natural and neutral pH shampoos have plenty of benefits.
-They gently clean your child’s hair without stripping it of natural oils and drying out the scalp.
-They are hypoallergenic, which protects the scalp and skin on the face.
-Most of these shampoos still smell great but are gentle enough not to harm.
+They gently clean your child’s hair without stripping it of natural oils and drying out the Scalp.
+They are hypoallergenic, which protects the Scalp and skin on the face.
+Most of these shampoos still smell tremendous but are gentle enough not to harm.

 3. Condition Your Child’s Hair Based on Their Needs

-Bear in mind that a child’s hair does not need conditioning like an adult’s hair does.
+Remember that a child’s hair does not need conditioning like an adult’s hair.
 Unless, of course, your child has very thick or curly hair.

-You can choose from instant or daily conditioners, deep conditioners, and leave-in conditioners.
+You can choose from instant or daily conditioners, deep, and leave-in conditioners.
 Your child’s hair type will determine which conditioner you use.
 Here’s what to consider with each type:

 - Instant/ daily conditioner — these products coat the hair, leaving it soft and shiny, and should be used sparingly

-- Leave-in conditioner — these products are not rinsed from the hair and can help with the detangling and brushing process.
-They are also ideal for thick, curly, and unruly hair
+- Leave-in conditioner — these products are not rinsed from the hair and can help with detangling and brushing.
+They are also ideal for thick, curly, and unruly hair.

-Depending on the condition of your child’s hair, you don’t always have to apply conditioner.
+Depending on your child’s hair condition, you don’t always have to apply conditioner.
 Excessive conditioning can lead to product build-up and leave your child’s hair limp and greasy.
 However, if you’re looking to tame your child’s hair, conditioner in the right amount can be beneficial.

 4. Become a Pro at Detangling Hair

-Your child’s hair is most likely to become knotted and tangled throughout the day, especially if they are busy toddlers.
+Your child’s hair will most likely become knotted and tangled throughout the day, especially if they are busy toddlers.
 But detangling a child’s hair can prove difficult when they don’t want to sit still or find the process painful.

-It’s super important to create a pain-free experience when detangling your child’s hair for the first time.
-This way, they won’t want to run away and hide every time it’s time for hair brushing.
+Creating a pain-free experience when detangling your child’s hair for the first time is essential.
+This way, they won’t want to run away and hide whenever it’s time for hair brushing.
 A few important tips include:

 - Make sure you choose the right comb for your child’s hair type — stick to wide-toothed combs that gently detangle hair and stubborn knots

-- Detangle their hair in the shower with a little deep conditioning treatment
+- Detangle their hair in the shower with a bit of deep conditioning treatment

 - Always start at the ends of the hair (the bottom), and work your way upwards when detangling hair